 ROTHORN & STELLISEE

-How much you explore this area depends on how much time you have left.
+How much you explore this area depends on how much time you have left in the day.

-In our opinion, the Crystal Trail is better than both these walks.
-It starts at Rothorn and goes via Stellisee to Blauherd.
+- Option 3: You could also hike the Crystal Trail from Rothorn via Stellisee to Blauherd.
 It’s 5.5km and takes about 1 hour and 45 minutes to complete.

-You can find a maps and instructions for all the walks on our best hikes in the Zermatt post.
+You can find maps and instructions for all the walks on our best hikes in Zermatt post.

-After exploring, take the cable car back down to Zermatt.
+After the Rothorn / Stellisee area, take the cable car back down to Zermatt.

 However, if you still have a bit of energy, consider going up to Murini Hill.